Climate Change & Oceans

 This greenhouse gas heat that is stored in our oceans is a large reason for our future commitment to much more land surface warming than we have experienced to date.

-It takes 30-50 years for the heat of a greenhouse gas emission to be diffused and circulate through the oceans and register as a temperature increase at the ocean surface.
-Consequently, due to the ocean heat lag, the heat taken up by the oceans is the primary cause of climate change inertia.
+Due to the ocean heat lag, the heat taken up by the oceans is the primary cause of climate change inertia.
 Even if emissions were to stop, the ocean would continue to add heat to the planets surface.
 This is the ocean heat lag warming future commitment and also partly explains why global warming persists for over a thousand years.

 The warming of the Ocean was initially limited to the surface water, but research on ocean heat content now shows that over the past decade there has been a large increase in heat transfer to the deep ocean.
 This explains the stalled global average surface warming, and in fact means global heating has increased.

 Warming of the surface water causes bleaching and death of corals reefs, which play a fundamental role in supporting ocean biodiversity.

 Deeper ocean warming slows currents that play a crucial role in bringing oxygen and food to marine creatures, and also in ocean cleansing.
 Consequently, deep hypoxic ocean dead zones are forming and expanding.